espruino/BangleApps/apps/kitchen/README.md

 ## Stepo
 ![](screenshot_stepo.jpg)

+- Requires one of the pedominter widgets to be installed
 - Displays the time in large font
 - Display current step count in a doughnut gauge
 - Show step count in the middle of the doughnut gauge